microsoft/api-guidelines/Guidelines.md

 This document establishes the guidelines Microsoft REST APIs SHOULD follow so RESTful interfaces are developed consistently.

-### **Guidance for Azure service teams**
-Azure service teams should use the companion documents, [Azure REST API Guidelines](./azure/Guidelines.md) and [Considerations for Service Design](./azure/ConsiderationsForServiceDesign.md), when building or modifying their services.
-These documents provide a refined set of guidance targeted specifically for Azure services.
-For more information please refer to the [README](./azure/README.md) in the Azure folder.

-### **Guidance for Microsoft Graph service teams**
-Graph service teams should reference the companion document, [Graph REST API Guidelines](./graph/GuidelinesGraph.md) when building or modifying their services.
-This document and the associated pattern catalog provides a refined set of guidance targeted specifically for Microsoft Graph services.

 ## 2. Table of contents
 <!-- TOC depthFrom:2 depthTo:4 orderedList:false updateOnSave:false withLinks:true -->